rahulSheregar/Series-IQ/README.md

 - Listens to the team topic for real-time events
 - Logs message text and chat_id for `message.received` events
 - Also logs typing indicators and other event types
+- **Automatically saves user phone numbers to Supabase** when messages are received
 - Shows partition assignments and warnings if not receiving all partitions
 - Graceful shutdown on Ctrl+C